trellisconnect/savvy-publisher-ad/README.md

 ## Overview

-The Savvy Insurance iframe ad is a dynamic insurance quote widget that can be embedded into any website to provide users with instant insurance quotes.
+The Savvy Insurance iframe ad is a dynamic insurance quote widget that can be embedded into any website to kickstart your visitors' shopping journey.
 The ad is hosted at:

 **CDN URL:** `https://cdn.savvy.insure/publisher/v1.0/index.html`